ebd622/fe-samples/routing/README.md

   }
 ```
 Both options will work fine, but in the second one we use Observable.
 Also in bothe cases we use `data['message']` which we define in [app-routing.module.ts](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/app-routing.module.ts)

+### L152: Resolving dynamic data with the resolve guard